toralf/torutils/README-iptables.md

 Few tools for a Tor relay.

-This guide is about the _iptables_ variant.
+This guide is about the _iptables_ variant (the scripted solution).
 For _nftables_ proceed with [README-nftables.md](./README-nftables.md).

 ## Block DDoS